-Lauterbach provides ready-to-run start-up scripts for known Cortex-A/R (Armv8, 32/64-bit) and Armv9 based hardware.
+Lauterbach provides ready-to-run PRACTICE start-up scripts for public known architecture hardware.

 To search for PRACTICE scripts, do one of the following in TRACE32 PowerView:

 - Type at the command line: WELCOME.SCRIPTS - or choose File menu > Search for Script.